-On the 99th Anniversary of the Battle of Vimy Ridge we present a look back through the words of Capt Alec Jack who joined the 54th Battalion as a soldier from Hedley BC.
+The 100th Anniversary of the Battle of Vimy Ridge is April 9, 2017.
+We present a look back through the words of Capt Alec Jack who joined the 54th Battalion as a soldier from Hedley BC.
 We have some of his notes on various activities from the time he joined up in Canada, his early experiences in the Ypres area in summer 1916, then the Somme Battles in the fall of that year.
 He covers the Battle of Vimy Ridge and his service towards the end of the war when he was taken out wounded.

 The excellent material we present is in audio files from the CBC Circa 1967 and the fiftieth Anniversary of Vimy Ridge and some of his brief notes.